jonnyhoeven/workshop/README.md

 kubectl apply -f ./namespace/cat-app/cat-app.Ingress.yaml -n cat-app
 ```

-You can deploy a complete folder using Kubectl, this will deploy all the files in one folder, try it.
+You can also deploy complete folders using Kubectl, this will deploy all the files in one folder, try it.

 ```bash
 kubectl apply -f ./namespace/cat-app/ -n cat-app